hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-transaction-manager.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger/firefly-transaction-manager/pull/6" class=".btn">#6</a>
+                PR <a href="https://github.com/hyperledger/firefly-transaction-manager/pull/7" class=".btn">#7</a>
             </td>
             <td>
                 <b>
-                    Move ffcapi to firefly-common, and build config docs
+                    Refactor FFCAPI to a local API interace, and FFTM to a utility package
                 </b>
             </td>
         </tr>